At Castle Hill High School we welcome our duties under the Equality Act 2010.

 Our Equality Policy outlines a range of actions to eliminate prejudice, unlawful discrimination and victimisation within the school community and workforce.

-- To audit the involvement of ethnic minority pupils in ‘whole school life’ (clubs, residentials etc) and if necessary develop strategies to address issues that are identified.
+- To audit involvement of ethnic minority pupils in ‘whole school life’ (Eg after-school clubs, residentials) and if necessary develop strategies to address issues that are identified.